matijakolaric-com/django-music-publisher/docs/manual_app.rst

 * ``Change`` - view for changing the work, includes delete button
 * ``History`` - view where changes to a work are shown

 All top-level models have these views.
-They are also inter-connected, so you will mostly start with pressing on ``Works``, to access the ``Work list`` view, or you will star by clicking on ``+Add`` in the ``Works`` model.
+They are also inter-connected, so you will mostly start with pressing on ``Works``, to access the ``Work list`` view, or you will start by clicking on ``+Add`` in the ``Works`` model.
 As the list is empty, lets star with adding a new musical work.